Categories

 Joining the Convention has resulted in two major changes in the document authentication services in Ontario:

 1. New public documents are eligible for direct authentication which will no longer require notarization prior to authentication.
-These documents include Ontario public post-secondary diplomas, degrees, and transcripts issued as of January 2019, and Ontario court-issued documents issued within the last 22 years.
+These documents include Vital Statistics documents, Ontario public post-secondary diplomas, degrees, and transcripts issued as of January 2019, and Ontario court-issued documents issued as of July 10, 2023.

 2. Authenticated documents destined for Hague signatory countries may no longer require legalization at consulates or embassies.
 Please continue to verify document requirements with your consulate, embassy, and/or end destination recipient.